PANAMA´S FOLKLORE AND ITS PACIFIC OCEAN

 Overnight at CUBITÁ BOUTIQUE HOTEL & RESORT

-In the morning you will check-out from your hotel.
-You will be picked up by an English speaking guide and taken on a journey to discover the manufacturing process of the traditional products of the Herrera Province: sugarcane, salt, clay and bread.
-Experience the many uses of sugarcane – from refreshing sugarcane juice called “Guarapo”, traditional cooking of sugarcane honey to the production of artisanal sugarcane liquor; see the extraction of salt from the Pacific Ocean; visit the production of handmade clay pottery; and learn how the famous La Arena bread is baked.
+In the morning you will check out from your hotel.
+You will be picked up by an English-speaking guide and taken on a journey to discover the manufacturing process of the traditional products of the Herrera Province: sugarcane, clay, and bread.
+Experience the many uses of sugarcane – from refreshing sugarcane juice called “Guarapo”, traditional cooking of sugarcane honey to the production of artisanal sugarcane liquor; see the extraction of salt from the Pacific Ocean; visit the production of handmade clay pottery, and learn how the famous La Arena bread is baked.
 After a traditional lunch (included), learn why Azuero is considered by many “the cultural heart of Panama”.
 You will see in detail the handcrafting of the pollera, one of the most beautiful costumes in the world, by visiting a group of ladies that have dedicated their lives to the typical dress of the Panamanian women.
-You will also visit small studios of local artisans who produce the colorful devil’s masks, the drums used in local music and the gold ornaments that are part of the traditional Panamanian culture.
+You will also visit small studios of local artisans who produce the colorful devil’s masks, and the drums used in local music that are part of the traditional Panamanian culture.

 Overnight at PLAYA VENAO HOTEL RESORT